Continental European stock markets slip, underperform UK's FTSE

 Concern over European banks were also weighing on stocks, said Francois Savary, chief investment officer at Geneva-based fund management and consultancy firm Prime Partners.

+Deutsche Bank edged up 0.5 percent after sources said Qatari investors who own the largest stake in Deutsche Bank do not plan to sell their shares and could consider buying more if the embattled German bank decides to raise capital.

-Deutsche Bank, whose shares rose on Friday but remain near record lows, is fighting a fine of up to $14 billion from the U.S. Department of Justice over the alleged mis-selling of mortgage backed securities.
+Its shares however remain near record lows as the bank is fighting a fine of up to $14 billion from the U.S. Department of Justice over the alleged mis-selling of mortgage backed securities.

 Investors are also concerned about bad debts in the Italian banking system.